How do I get started with Sprout's Salesforce Service Cloud integration?

 This article walks you through the setup for Sprout's managed package in Salesforce for Service Cloud.
 This feature is only available on the Advanced Plan.
 If you’re interested in upgrading your plan, reach out to your Account Executive.

-Sprout's Salesforce integration available on the Professional Plan is a legacy integration.
-This chart shows the differences between the integrations and feature availability in each plan.
+Sprout's Salesforce integration available on the Professional Plan is known as our Core integration.
+This chart shows the differences between the integrations and feature availability.

 This article contains the following sections:

 - What do I need to know before I get started?